-Entry without a degree is unlikely unless applicants have substantial relevant experience.
+Entry without a degree is unlikely, unless you can demonstrate substantial relevant experience.

-The Development Studies Association (DSA) maintains a list of relevant undergraduate courses, postgraduate taught courses and postgraduate research opportunities.
-It is a good idea to get some work experience in development before starting a postgraduate course.
-This will provide context for further studies and also help to identify the most relevant academic or professional qualification to undertake.
+It's a good idea to get some work experience in development before starting a postgraduate course.
+This will provide context for further studies and help to identify the most relevant academic or professional qualification to undertake.

-It is also possible to pursue postgraduate courses in international development management, international development studies, international health management, aid management, global social policy and other development-related courses.
+Postgraduate courses are available in subjects such as international development management, international development studies, international health management, aid management and global social policy.

-A background in areas such as finance, IT, fundraising, HR or marketing may offer an alternative entry point into development agencies for those seeking to work in development without being directly involved in managing overseas projects.
+A background in areas such as finance, IT, fundraising, HR or marketing may offer you an alternative entry point into development agencies, if you wish to work in development without being directly involved in managing overseas projects.

-Applicants need to recognise that international aid/development is a challenging and extremely competitive career area to break into.
-It is essential to do some research and raise your level of knowledge and understanding of how the sector and organisations operate before applying.
+International aid/development is a challenging and extremely competitive career area to break into.
+It's essential to do some research and raise your level of knowledge and understanding of how the sector and organisations operate before applying.

 You will need to show: